Emergency Medical Technicians (EMTs) and Paramedics

 The specific tasks or procedures EMTs and paramedics are allowed to perform vary by state.

 Geography is very important for EMTs and Paramedics because they need to be familiar with the roads of their local area, city and county.
 Knowing the fastest route from a scene to a hospital can mean life or death for certain patients.
+Geographic knowledge such as socio-economic factors, obesity and health issues, and demographics are all important as well for EMTs and Paramedics in order to provide the right kind of medical treatment.

 Geographers at work: Medical Geographers